26 Fresh No-Cook Meals (and Desserts!) to Make on Repeat This Summer

 All-Wrapped-Up Chef Salad

-Take a dinner salad recipe on the go by tightly wrapping your fresh ingredients in a whole grain tortilla.
-No fork needed for your romaine lettuce, avocado, and crunchy cucumber slices, so take them outside with you to enjoy the summer weather.
-Add a slice of roast beef to your wrap to give this no-cook dinner recipe a filling boost of protein.
+Take a dinner salad recipe on the road by tightly wrapping your fresh ingredients in a whole grain tortilla.
+Then, no fork is needed for you to devour the romaine lettuce, avocado, and crunchy cucumber mix.
+Layer in a few slices of roast beef to give this no-cook dinner recipe a filling boost of protein.

 Chilled Avocado Soup

 Thick and creamy with just a bit of pepper, this cool soup is tasty enough for you to serve all summer long.
 If you've been sticking to serving avocados on toast and as a salad topper, this is the kind of deliciousness you've been missing.